- Education and Science

 The end of the cold war, put the development of a jet bomber to replace the Bear into cold storage.
-The Bear was refurbished and inducted in the Russian air force as a strategic bomber.
+The Bear was refurbished and inducted into the Russian air force as a strategic bomber.
 Vladimir Putin was keen that the bomber a symbol of Russian might, should continue with the air force.
 At present nearly 50 of these bombers are still in service.
-The plane however is ageing and last year 2 of the Bears crashed sending shock waves through the Russian airforce.
+The plane is aging and last year 2 of the Bears crashed sending shock waves through the Russian airforce.
 The entire fleet was grounded for checks and allowed to fly again after being cleared

 The plane is the pride of the Russians who pride in it as a strategic strike aircraft.
 Putin as a show of strength allowed the bombers once again to near the California coastline, reminiscent of the days of the cold war.This reminded the world and the USA that Russia is still a formidable power.